Roles in a foreign business

 If the business has partners in the country of origin, you have to report all these with names, addresses and national identity number.

 If the business in Norway has a certified Norwegian auditor or accountant, you must report this in the registration form.
-The auditor or accountant has to confirm the assignment by signing the form.
+The auditor and accountant have to confirm the assignment by signing the form.

 Signature is an authorisation to sign and to act on behalf of the business in all matters.